 Six years ago, I asked Michelle O’Neil to share her experience with me, so I could educate myself and other parents of neurotypical children about the reality of living with a child on the spectrum.

-JM: How old is your daughter and when did you realize she was on the spectrum?
+JM: How old is your daughter?
+When did you realize she was on the spectrum?

 MO’N: My daughter is 12 and we knew something was up by the time she was about 18 months old.
 Prior to that we were just resigned to the fact that she was a “fussy baby.”
 She was diagnosed initially with Sensory Processing Disorder at three years old and then at five got the official Asperger’s diagnosis.

-JM: Does autism run in your family?
+JM: Does having kids with autism run in your family?
 Do you have any explanation for what happened to her?

 MO’N: My husband has an uncle who is undiagnosed but clearly somewhere on the spectrum.
 We believe that she had a genetic susceptibility to autism, and that environmental factors pulled the trigger.
 Namely over-vaccination, of both mom and child.